Building Raised Beds – Materials, Dimensions, and Soil Mixes

 Cloches and Row Covers

-Individual plant covers (cloches) or floating row covers draped directly on crops provide a few degrees of frost protection.
+Individual plant covers or floating row covers draped on crops provide frost protection.
 Essential for protecting tender transplants during our unpredictable springs.

 Building Too Wide

-A 6-foot-wide bed seems efficient until you try to reach the middle without stepping on the soil.
+A 6-foot-wide bed seems efficient until you try reaching the middle.
 Stick to 4 feet maximum.

 Skimping on Depth

 Six-inch beds don’t provide enough root zone for tomatoes, peppers, or root vegetables.
-Invest in 10-12 inch minimum depth.
+10-12 inches minimum.

 The advantage of raised beds disappears if you fill them with clay or low-quality fill dirt.
 Invest in good soil from the start.